 Mother Nature can definitely wreak havoc on roofing systems.
-Winds over 50 mph, which can be quite common during our monsoon storms, can tear shingles off the roof and move loose tiles which exposes the underlayment and substrate of your roof.
-This is wear the real damage occurs.
-Tree limbs of trees close to your home can whip in the wind with branches raking tiles or shingles off your roof.
-Tree limbs can literally be knocked off trees and poke holes in your roof by falling on it.
-And, sometimes, lightning can actually strike your home, blowing a hole right through your roof.
+Winds over 50 mph, which can be quite common during our monsoon storms, can tear shingles off the roof and move loose tiles, which exposes the underlayment and substrate of your roof.
+This is where the real damage occurs.
+The limbs of trees close to your home can whip in the wind with branches raking tiles or shingles off your roof.
+Limbs can literally be knocked off trees and poke holes in your roof when falling on it.
+It’s also possible for lightning to strike your home, blowing a hole right through your roof.

-Roofing contractors have to protect their employees, first and foremost, so don't expect an emergency roofing company to run out in the middle of a violent storm and immediately solve your problem.
-They will usually wait until the storm subsides, then handle as many of their emergency calls as their schedule and crews will allow.
+Roofing contractors have to protect their employees, first and foremost.
+Don’t expect an emergency roofing company to run out in the middle of a violent storm to immediately solve your problem.
+They will usually wait until the storm subsides, then handle as many of their emergency calls as their schedule will allow.
 There’s not much any roofing company can do in the middle of a storm with high winds and lightning.
 If the emergency repair is caused by a fire, the roofing company has to assess the structural integrity of the property before placing their crews on the roof, to make sure it can support the crew and equipment needed to do the job.